The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-1-javascript-fundamentals/0-intro-to-programming.md

   mood = 'happy';
 }
 ```
+{% endcode %}

 * References to variables are also expressions, since they retrieve the raw data held inside of them.
+* Expressions can be composed of multiple smaller expressions!
+For example, the `instructor` and `'ben'` expressions are combined using the `!==` operator to create an expression that returns the value `false`

 ## Running a file with Node